 Especially given the power available to you with custom scripting, which allows you to create your own sound engines.

 There are also countless instruments and packs for Kontakt to choose from.

 - Sound Dust

-LABS packs are hands-down one of the best sampled instrument libraries available for free.
+LABS packs are hands-down the best sampled instrument libraries available for free.